-We primarily engage in TBA transactions for purposes of managing interest rate risk associated with our liabilities under reverse repurchase agreements.
+We intend to purchase or sell TBAs primarily for purposes of managing interest rate risk associated with our liabilities under reverse repurchase agreements.
+We generally intend to treat such TBA purchases and sales as hedging transactions that hedge indebtedness incurred to acquire or carry real estate assets, or "qualifying liability hedges" for REIT purposes.
 Alternatively, we may, from time to time, opportunistically engage in TBA transactions because we find them attractive on their own, from a relative value perspective or otherwise.
 Our ability to engage in such TBA transactions may be limited by the gross income and asset tests applicable to REITs.
-See "Material U.S. Federal Income Tax Considerations-Gross Income Tests" and "-Asset Tests."
+See "Material U.S. Federal Income Tax Considerations-Gross Income Tests" and "-Asset Tests" and "Risk Factors-U.S. Federal Income Tax Risks-Our ability to engage in TBA transactions could be limited by the requirements necessary to qualify as a REIT, and we could fail to qualify as a REIT as a result of these investments."